EllaNancyFay/Thermostat/README.md

 Thermostat
 ==================
-###Creating a program to show Current temperature and local weather report in a static location (london).
+###Creating a program to set thermostat and show current temperature in a static location (London).

 ####Technologies Used:

   - Javascript
   - Jasmine
   - Weather API
-  - Html
+  - HTML
-  - Css
+  - CSS
-  - JQuery
+  - jQuery

 #####To do list: